tizianocolagrossi/magistrale-appunti/PND/README.md

  An OSSTMM audit is an accurate measurement of security at an operational level that is void of assumptions and anecdotal evidence.
 Consistent and repeatable.

+ # INFO

+- IPv6 equivalent of an IPv4 broadcast address within a network (FF02::1)
+- destination address of a ICMPv6 Router Solicitation (FF02::2)

 # Open Question
 ### List and detail which are the characteristics a host needs to have in a LAN for being the next hop for a given destination network.